josemalinga/malaria_hotspots_method_comparison/README.md

 ## Code for running the hotspots simulation models
 Updated by
-Name: Josephine Malinga
+Name: Josephine Malinga;
-Date: 15.12.2023
+Date: 15.12.2023;
 Email: josephine.malinga@unibas.ch

 ## Steps 0
-For each replicate the code to RUN is the main code “code_files.R” whose components are outlined below
+For each replicate the code to RUN is the main code “r files/code_files.R” whose components are outlined below
  - Set seed for each run

 ## Steps 1